 Basildon Crown Court heard how the fraudsters operated the boiler room like a genuine company.
 Grant Mackintosh and Stuart O’Donnell were both jailed for four and a half years each after being found guilty of conspiracy to defraud.
 Amir Damoussi was handed a suspended sentence for money laundering offences.

-The impact of these scams can be severe, with victims suffering not just financial losses but also emotional distress, anxiety, and even depression.
-Many victims are left feeling violated and ashamed, and some may be reluctant to report the scam to authorities out of fear of embarrassment or further financial harm.
+The impact of these scams can be severe, with victims suffering not just financial losses but also emotional distress.
+Many victims are left feeling violated, and some may be reluctant to report the scam out of fear of embarrassment.

-To avoid falling victim to boiler room scams, it is important to be aware of the signs of a potential scam.
+To avoid falling victim to boiler room scams, it is important to be aware of the signs.
 Be wary of unsolicited phone calls, emails, or texts offering investments that seem too good to be true.
 Genuine investment firms will never pressure you into investing or promise guaranteed returns.

 Reporting scams can help individuals regain control over their finances and prevent further losses.
-Many victims of scams feel powerless and afraid, but reporting the incident can be a crucial step in reclaiming control and seeking help from financial institutions or law enforcement.
+Many victims feel powerless and afraid, but reporting the incident can be a crucial step in reclaiming control.
+Seeking help from financial institutions or law enforcement is also important.

 Furthermore, reporting scams can help raise public awareness of scams and encourage others to share their experiences.
 This will help individuals protect themselves from becoming victims of boiler room scams.
 Research the company and its credentials thoroughly before investing.
 Check if the firm is registered with the relevant regulatory bodies, such as the Financial Conduct Authority (FCA), and if they have a history of complaints or negative reviews.